 5. Zoning and Heritage Restrictions and Regulations

 Understandably, these restrictions are in place to maintain the aesthetic of the community, but be aware that it can affect what you can do to the property.
-It goes without saying that it’s always best to choose a community that you will like.

 Buying your first home can be overwhelming, so make sure to do your research beforehand.
 Aside from its architectural design, you should also consider the house layout, location, taxes and fees, as well as the local zoning and heritage restrictions and regulations.
 All of these will affect how you will live your life in your new house.

 If you’re looking for a buyers agent in Sydney, contact us today at Buyers Domain Australia.
 We have an extensive network and a vast amount of knowledge concerning the real estate market in the city!